The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

 Thanks to EAT, the key rate \( r \) of CHSH protocol versus the QBER \( Q \) can be predicted at finite $n$ (see Fig. \ref{fig:Tan2022}).
 For \(n = 10^{15}\), the curve nearly overlaps the asymptotic iid case \ref{DIQKD-collective}, which was shown to be optimal allowing the protocol to tolerate up to $Q=0.071$.
+Instead, for non-iid coherent attack analysis, the key rate obtained in \cite{vazirani2014fully} remains well below the lowest curve presented in Fig. \ref{fig:Tan2022}, even if the number of signals approaches infinity, with a maximum noise tolerance of only 1.6\%.